radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 Stores can be exported into an LDIF file from the Main Control Panel, Directory Namespace tab.

-><span style="color:red">**IMPORTANT NOTE - If exporting to an LDIFZ file, a security key must be configured for RadiantOne.
+>[!warning] If exporting to an LDIFZ file, a security key must be configured for RadiantOne.
 Any target stores where you want to import this LDIFZ file must use the same LDIFZ security key value.
-For steps on defining key generation or changing the encryption security key, see the RadiantOne System Administration Guide.**
+For steps on defining key generation or changing the encryption security key, see the RadiantOne System Administration Guide.

 1. From the Main Control Panel, Directory Namespace tab, select the branch in the virtual namespace where you want to export entries.